by Melinda Pillsbury-Foster

-Lincoln's team, they know, cannot fund its efforts as the banks do, by an out of control pyramid scheme piling debt on equity to create more debt, but Lincoln sees a certain symmatry achieved by using the weapons created by the originators of the problem against them.
+X’s team, they know, cannot fund its efforts as the banks do, by an out of control pyramid scheme piling debt on equity to create more debt, but X sees a certain symmetry achieved by using the weapons created by the originators of the problem against them.

-Either solution, Lincoln says, lies directly in the hands of Americans.
+Either solution, X says, lies directly in the hands of Americans.
 If the money is available, litigation can go forward.
-He and the team see a build out across the country, with litigation taking place in every state as attorneys sign on and funds are available.

 If houses now held by banks go on the market, or are returned to their owners, the heavily inflated prices of homes will drop to its natural market level based on supply and demand.
 Communities will stabilize, as will the lives of Americans.